 + Traditional South American Medicine

-How T. cacao arrived in mesoamerica is highly debated to this day, as the origins of all T. cacao stem from the northern Amazonia .
-It is possible the native range of T. cacao stretched farther past central america, or alternatlively, it may have simply been from human influence.
+How T. cacao arrived in Mesoamerica is highly debated to this day, as the origins of all T. cacao stem from the northern Amazonia .
+It's possible the native range of T. cacao stretched farther past central America, or alternatively, it may have simply been spread by humans.

 G. Scapagnini et al., (2014) reports that T. cacao has even been used medicinally by the Mayan and Aztec civilizations, as well as a nutritional substance .